top of page

 Food & Beverage 4

 Food is served in the traditional concourse style.
 Outside of the traditional baseball fare, which is all available, there are a few items worth mentioning.
-The bacon-wrapped corndog is available for $5.50 and the newest unique addition is the deep fried Oreos which can be had for $4.
+The ballpark has your typical standard fare with a few extra surprises, which, unfortunately, weren't open for the game I attended (see bold type above).

-Draft beer ($5.50-$7.50) is sold throughout the concourse for those that want the name brands, such as Budweiser, Bud Light, Miller Lite, etc. The Good Hops craft beer stand is located on the first base side.
-You have your choice of many microbrews for $6.50 to $7.50.
+Draft beer is sold throughout the concourse for those who want the name brands, such as Budweiser, Bud Light, Miller Lite, etc. The Good Hops craft beer stand is located on the first base side.
+Here, you have your choice of many microbrews.

 Atmosphere 5